Simulation-based inference in a Bayesian quadratic model

 Posterior distribution for the model parameters

-As mentioned in the theoretical session, the posterior distribution of this parameter under this model is:
+As mentioned in the theoretical session, the posterior distribution of these parameters under this model is:

 Analytical inference